 Breakfast is a 7.30am and we start the trail at 8.30am finishing at about 3.30pm.

-Weather in the Cape is difficult to predict, even in mid-summer we can experience cold days and rain, we also seldom have unbearably hot weather, so anytime between September to May.
+Weather in the Cape is difficult to predict, even in mid-summer we can experience cold days and rain, we also seldom have unbearably hot weather, so anytime between September to mid June.
 There is always an abundance of nature to see and experience at any time of the year but seasonally the Whales are from September to early December, and the best flowers are in spring.
 The trail is closed from late June to August.

 Hikers arrive in Pearly Beach for an information session the afternoon the day before the trail starts.
 The evenings the hikers will dine at one of our local restaurants or a braai at the house they are staying in.
 The next morning after breakfast the hikers are transported to the start of the trail.
 After the days hike at the end of that section of the trail, the hikers are then transported back to their accommodation and so that process continues.
 We stay in one location due to the remoteness of the trail, the advantages of this are, should the wind change direction we can reverse that day’s trail section and walk with the wind.
 Trust me this makes a big difference!
 You can relax and settle in, you don’t need to pack and unpack each morning moving from 1 accommodation to the next, (somebody always forgets something!).
 This house is used exclusively for this trail and is the perfect venue for guests to enjoy and relax.

 For catered groups, you need to bring along only your day pack with a water containers (1.5 litres) there is no fresh water available while walking on the trail, the tap water in Pearly Beach is perfectly good for filling canteens.
 Light refreshments, breakfasts and lunches are provided by us, and dinner at a local restaurant or braai at Lucky Fish.